syncthing/syncthing/draft/selective.rst

 tracked.

 .. note:: When displaying the tree we must merge what we actually have on disk
-	with what is in the global state.Or we will not be able to show new directories to the user as we don't know about them...
+	with what is in the global state, or we will not be able to show new directories to the user as we don't know about them...